 Highlights of the meeting on 5 October 2022.

 The following opinions will be discussed and adopted:

-- Review of geographical indications
+Reform of the geographical indications system

 Karine GLOANEC-MAURIN (FR/PES)